This Is How Fast Romania’s Internet REALLY Is in 2025

 • Despite falling behind in European rankings, Romania still offers reliable and fast internet, with cities having speeds much higher than the national average.

-The numbers above are based on my own experience using internet services in the country in various cities, and a village.
-I’ve combined that with the data on Nomad Not Mad regarding internet speed in Europe, as well as official SpeedTest statistics.
+These numbers come from my own experience in various Romanian cities and a rural village, combined with data from Nomad Not Mad and official SpeedTest statistics.

 That’s still pretty good and I really don’t think you need more for regular, daily use.